What’s new in acute myeloid leukemia research and treatment?

-Progress in understanding DNA changes in AML has already provided a highly sensitive test for detecting the smallest amount of leukemia left after treatment (minimal residual disease), even when so few leukemia cells are present that they cannot be found by routine bone marrow tests.
+Progress in understanding the DNA changes in AML cells has already provided highly sensitive tests for detecting the smallest amount of leukemia left after treatment (minimal residual disease), even when so few leukemia cells are present that they can’t be found by routine bone marrow tests.

-The polymerase chain reaction (PCR) test can identify even very small numbers of AML cells in a sample based on their gene translocations or rearrangements.
-This test can find one leukemia cell among a million normal cells.
+For example, the polymerase chain reaction (PCR) test can identify even very small numbers of AML cells in a sample based on their gene translocations or rearrangements.
 A PCR test can be useful in determining how completely the treatment has destroyed the AML cells.

 Doctors are now trying to determine what effect minimal residual disease has on a patient’s outlook, and how this might affect the need for further or more intensive treatment.

-Studies are being done to find the most effective combination of chemotherapy (chemo) drugs while still avoiding unwanted side effects.
+Researchers are looking to find the most effective combination of chemotherapy (chemo) drugs while still avoiding unwanted side effects.
 This is especially important in older patients, who are less likely to benefit from current treatments.

-Tipifarnib, a newer type of drug known as a farnesyl transferase inhibitor, has also shown promise in early studies.
-Farnesyl transferase inhibitors are drugs that keep a protein that is very active in cancer from functioning.
-These drugs are now being tested in larger clinical trials.
+- Tipifarnib, a newer type of drug known as a farnesyl transferase inhibitor, which has also shown promise in early studies.
+This and similar drugs are now being tested in larger clinical trials.

-The effectiveness of chemo may be limited in some cases because the leukemia cells become resistant to it.
+The effectiveness of chemo may be limited in some cases because the leukemia cells become resistant to it over time.
 Researchers are now looking at ways to prevent or reverse this resistance by using other drugs along with chemo.
 They are also looking at combining chemo with a number of newer types of drugs to see if this might work better.